 The first letter you receive from your recruit will be a form letter.
-This letter should arrive in your mail box in approximately 10-14 days after they leave.
+This letter should arrive in your mailbox approximately 10-14 days after they leave.
 The form letter should include your recruit's mailing address.

 NO CARE PACKAGES

-Addressing your Letters
+Addressing Your Letters

-Mail from Your Recruit
+Mail From Your Recruit

 Mail Delivery